JamesrPrince/jamesrprince/README.md

 ### Hi there, I am Prince Machiko Chisenga - aka [James Prince] 👋

 ## I'm a Developer and Information Technology Associate!
-- 🔭 I’m currently working on simplifying [IT infrastructures] for small businesses
+- 🔭 I’m continuously building my skills to become the best developer I can be.
-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning REACT and how to build interactive full-fleshed web apps!
 - 👯 I’m looking to collaborate with other web developers and content creators
 - 🥅 2021 Goals: Contribute more to open source projects.
-- ⚡  Fun fact: I love to draw!
+- ⚡  Fun fact: I love design and photography.

 ### Connect with me: